CompuTec/computec-docs/docs/processforce/user-guide/quality-control/reason.md

 ![Reason](./media/reason/reason.webp)

-This form allows the user to define the Reasons why a specific [Test Property](./test-properties.md) and [Item Property](../item-details/item-properties.md) within the Quality Control Test process failed the test and is used for analysis and reporting purposes.
+The Reason form allows the user to define the Reasons why a specific [Test Property](./test-properties.md) and [Item Property](../item-details/item-properties.md) fail during the Quality Control Test process.
+These defined reasons are critical for in-depth analysis and reporting.

-The Used Count field indicates how many times the Reason Code has been used and is used for reporting and analysis purposes.
+Key features include:

+- **Reason Codes**: Unique identifiers for documenting specific failure reasons.
+- **Used Count**: Tracks how often each Reason Code is used, offering insights into recurring issues.

 ## Reason Groups